CenturyLinkCloud/mdw/docs/_docs/getting-started/quick-start.md

 ### Initialize your workspace
   Now you can use the CLI to automatically create a new MDW workspace:
-   - Open a command window in a directory that'll be the parent of your new workspace.
+   - Open a command window in a directory that'll be the parent of your new workspace project.
    - Use the `init` command to generate your workspace:
      ```
      mdw init my-mdw